genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 :::info ESTIMATED TIME
 20 mins
 :::
 Try to insert or modify a TRADE and see the auditing happening accordingly.
-You can use DbMon to check the data.
+You can use DbMon or Genesis Console to check the data in table TRADE_AUDIT.